mikiTesf/sydler/README.md

 # Sydler
-This java program is intended to help the brothers who work on the sound system of a JW congregation generate efficient timely schedules.
+This Java program is intended to help the brothers who work on the sound system of a JW congregation generate efficient timely schedules.
 It saves the schedule in a formatted excel document.

 |   |   |